|The Hon. Mitch McConnell (R-KY)

 Dear Members of the Senate and House:

-Our organizations represent broad and diverse constituencies across the ideological spectrum concerned about the potential for fraud, waste and abuse of the nation’s largest spending packages in history.
+Our organizations represent broad and diverse constituencies across the ideological spectrum concerned about the integrity of Congress in general and the U.S. Senate in particular.

 American Family Voices